Structured Photonic Nano-Materials

 Content, Learning Outcome and Preconditions

-In this course we will discuss different approaches and concepts how tailoring electronic and photonic band structures of solid-state matter can enable us to influence, manipulate and controlle light on the nanoscale.
+In this module we will discuss different approaches and concepts how tailoring electronic and photonic band structures of solid-state matter can enable us to influence, manipulate and controlle light on the nanoscale.
 We will begin with a discussion of quantum-confined materials where in particular semiconductors are tailored during growth in order to control and manipulate their electronic properties leading to novel physical concept like non-classical light emission.
 In contrast to controlling the electronic band structure, nano-fabrication techniques allow us to selectively tailor the structural properties of solid materials giving rise to the full control of the photonic properties.
 In particular the concept of periodically structured dielectrics – known as photonic crystals – offers a powerful tool to guide, confine and enhance the spontaneous emission of light emitters.
 Also metallic nanostructures exhibit another way to manipulate light by tailoring their shape, size and composition and are predicted to give rise to sub-wavelength confinement of light.
 Special kinds of metallic nanostructure known as metamaterials enable the realization of novel materials that do not exist in nature and show fascinating new physical effects.

 Important requirements for this course are: basic knowledge of electromagnetism and optics; additional insights into semiconductor physics and quantum optics are helpful